homan-uppu/writing/2-Essays/Winners take all.md

 Complete equality is possible in a fair world, but only when the activity is simple (like Tic Tac Toe).
 No complex activity, in a fair world, will have completely equal outcomes.
 If it seems that there are completely equal outcomes for a complex game, you won't have to look far to find the one that sits above everyone else (who within themselves have equal outcomes).

 Upward mobility will become more difficult in a fair, leveraged world because winners take all, and those not the best in what they do won't be able to contribute to the economy.
 Therefore you can't say a system is less fair because moving upwards is difficult.
-That's like saying Chess is unfair because I can't be as good as Magnus Carlsen.
-I probably wouldn't be as good as him no matter how hard I trained.
+That's like saying Chess is unfair because I can't be a professional chess player that can earn a living from playing.
+I probably couldn't be one no matter how hard I trained.
 Life is not fair while the game can be.

 ---